How to Prepare Your Home for Sale and Attract Buyers

 Purge, pack, and store

 When you decide to prepare your home for sale, the first order of business is to start packing and purging immediately.
-To avoid feeling like your entire life and home are upside down, outline a strategy to keep you organized.
+To avoid feeling like your entire life and home are upside down, outline a strategy to keep yourself organized.
 Here’s a checklist of the most important things to tackle during the process:

 Go through every room and collect items you want to donate, throw out, or sell: Do this before you start packing to save both money and time.
-Determining what you should get rid of or keep can be a painstaking task, but we’ve got some tips to guide you.

 Take an inventory of all your belongings: Taking stock of your belongings will not only help you keep track of them during the move, but it’ll also be useful to have on hand for homeowners insurance purposes.

-Save time and keep your items safe and damage-free through the entire process: For tips and tricks to making sure your belongings don’t break, and other strategic packing advice, check out our guide to make moving easier.
+Save time and keep your items safe and damage-free throughout the entire process: For tips and tricks to making sure your belongings don’t break, and other strategic packing advice, check out our guide to make moving easier.

 Proper packing techniques will help you prepare your home for sale in more ways than you think.
 If it looks like you take good care of your possessions, buyers are likely to assume you have taken the same approach with the house.